Sanskriti1102/Hand-Written-Digit-Classification/README.md

 #  Hand-Written-Digit-Classification

-## Project Description:
-### Problem statement: Create a Deep learning model to predict the different hand written digits
-ranging from 0 to 9
+### Problem statement:
+Create a Deep learning model to predict the different hand written digits ranging from 0 to 9
 ## Context:
 MNIST ("Modified National Institute of Standards and Technology") is the de facto “hello world” dataset of computer vision.
 Since its release in 1999, this classic dataset of